- HOW TO CONTROL A PRAIRIE DOG INFESTATION

 Prairie dogs prefer open land with low vegetation.
 This allows them to survive predatory feeding.
 They will avoid tall grass and woodlands preferring low grasslands with little water.
 Prairie dogs will eat a lot during any one day.
 Most will consume their body weight in grass.
 They will also eat seeds, many species of grass, flowers, roots and insects.

-Prairie dogs live in towns which are broken down into coteries.
+Prairie dogs will eventually increase their number to create towns which are then broken down into coteries.
 A coterie usually has a male, several females and their offspring.
 Their towns will have 30-50 borrow entrances which usually have mounds that are on average 2 feet tall by 10 feet wide.
 These mounds serve as a lookout station and help to keep water out of their burrows during floods.

 Prairie dogs are most active during the day.
 During summer they will feed in the morning and afternoon, leaving the surface during the hottest time to seek the cool of their dens.
 Though some hibernate during the winter, most are active year round and will surface even when snow has accumulated.